Looking for a surveyor in Brighton? In the last year, we have helped over 1,000 home buyers find a property surveyor in this popular seaside town.

 This instability can cause subsidence and mean a misalignment in your property’s foundations.
 A property survey can highlight the risk of these issues in advance and suggest how the property may react after potential renovations.

 A property survey can also indicate if there are any tree roots that may damage and create the risk of subsidence.
 Tree roots can reduce the soil’s moisture beneath buildings and cause damage.
-Despite there being thousands of trees in Brighton and Hove, many of which coexist happily with properties, it is still a risk to consider, increasing the need for a homebuyers survey.
+Despite there being thousands of trees in Brighton and Hove, many of which coexist happily with properties, it is still a risk to consider, increasing the need for a RICS Level 2 Survey.

 A dangerous plant that can severely damage your property, Japanese Knotweed is also known as ‘Fallopia Japonica’ and is capable of growing as fast as 10-20cm a day, forcing its way through concrete, walls and drains.